How To Experience Lake Okeechobee's Scenic Drive

 - Hendry County Fair & Livestock Show (February)

 Enroute Back to Okeechobee

-Peeling off from US 27 in Clewiston, look to the right for CR 720, a road that leads you back to the lake… and farther back in time.
+Peeling off from US 27 in Clewiston on the Lake Okeechobee scenic drive, look to the right for CR 720, a road that leads you back to the lake… and farther back in time.
 Drive it with care -- sharp turns, deep canals, and an absence of guardrails pose a constant risk (an alternative: stick with Highway 27).
 One reason to travel 720 is to get a glimpse of yet another Old Florida find: Uncle Joe’s Cabins.

 It’s a strange feeling to travel far, far off the beaten path and find residents and guests living here in cabins and cottages.
 A small store caters to residents and the occasional traveler, and should you have an itch to go fishing, the lake is just steps away.